Buy Amanita Muscaria (Fly Agaric) For Sale

 Are there any controversies surrounding Amanita muscaria?

-The classification and identification of Amanita muscaria and its varieties have been subjects of debate among mycologists.
-Molecular studies have shown a significant genetic diversity within the species, suggesting that what is commonly identified as Amanita muscaria may actually encompass several distinct species and varieties.
+Yes, the classification and identification of Amanita muscaria have been points of debate among mycologists.
+Molecular research has revealed significant genetic diversity within the species, leading to discussions about whether Amanita muscaria represents a single species or a complex of closely related species and varieties.

 How does Amanita muscaria affect insects?